overlay-market/OIPs/notes/note-4.md

 The analysis above is overly simplistic since:

-1. It assumes all traders enter and exit positions at the same time
+1. It assumes all users enter and exit positions at the same time

 2. It only examines value at risk to the system on an individual market-by-market basis